packit/packit.dev/docs/configuration/upstream/copr_build.md

 * You can also use the [aliases provided by Packit](/docs/configuration/#aliases) to not need to change the config file when the new system version is released.

-  By default, the `x86_64` architecture will be used, but you you can override the default e.g. `fedora-stable-aarch64`.
+  By default, the `x86_64` architecture will be used, but you can override the default e.g. `fedora-stable-aarch64`.
+  This applies to bare Copr chroots as well, so for example `epel-8` is equivalent to `epel-8-x86_64`.

 * If you are using custom Copr repository for your Copr builds, you don't have to define the targets at all and they will be deduced from your custom Copr